Breadcrumb

 Teaching

-I am the Programme Lead for the BA in Global Studies.
-I also teach and supervise across the School’s offering in human ecology.
+I am Programme Director of the BA in Global Studies.
+I also teach and supervise across the School’s offering in human ecology and development studies.
 I currently convene the following courses:

 Undergraduate